This post to help you find the perfect Stocking Stuffers for Tween Boys was made possible by Old Spice, but all opinions are my own.

 Stocking stuffer ideas can be a challenge for tweens.
 When the kids are young I always had fun finding little toys and treats that would put a smile on their faces and keep them entertained while I make my coffee on Christmas morning.
 Our rule is stockings first while mommy gets coffee and then we start in on Santa’s pile.
 However, now that my oldest is a tween, finding stuff to fill that stocking with isn’t easy.

 After some searching, I think I’ve come up with a stocking full of fun that will keep my tween as amused as my little ones.

 My Top Tween Stocking Stuffers

-Some Old Spice Styling Products; When my little boy sprouted into the double digits and beyond, I suddenly realized he was spending a lot more time focusing on his looks.
-The boy who didn’t want to shower suddenly needed his hair cut at a barbershop, his clothes to look just right, and lets not get into the cloud of cologne that follows him out of his bedroom.
+When my little boy sprouted into the double digits and beyond, I suddenly realized he was spending a lot more time focusing on his looks.
+The boy who didn’t want to shower suddenly needed his hair cut at a barbershop, his clothes to look just right and let’s not get into the cloud of cologne that follows him out of his bedroom.

-Old Spice Pomade, Putty and Paste hair stylers make the perfect stocking stuffers.
-Not only will they help you win stocking stuffer bragging rights, but you’ll also be giving your little guys (and the big ones too) the tools they need to achieve the holiday hair style they’ve been searching for!
+Old Spice hair stylers are perfect for stuffing stockings, the Pomade, Paste, and Putty are all great to help your teen achieve the perfect style.
+They will help you win stocking stuffer bragging rights, and you’ll also be giving your little guys the tools they need to achieve the holiday hairstyle they’ve been searching for!

 What are you putting in your tween’s stocking this year?